jamesha100/cucm-license-management/page1.md

 ## Typical License Issues

-For CUCM licensing to work as designed devices must be assigned owners.
+For CUCM licensing to work as designed when using license types that support multiple devices (UCL Enhanced Plus, CUWL Standard or CUWL Meetings) owners must be assigned to devices.

+This is done on the CUCM device configuration page as shown below.

 ![Device Owner ID](/images/ownerid.png)

+The *Owner* field must be set to *User* and the appropriate username selected for the *Owner User ID* field.